thkwznk/aseprite-scripts/README.md

 * **Add Inbetween Frames** - adds in between frames based on position.

+* **Analyze Colors** - analyzes color usage, allows for changing any of the used colors and palette sorting

 ## On-Screen Controls
 An extension that adds On-Screen Controls for touch screen users.